Poetry Worksheet - GCSE - Intermediate

 Exploring Poetry: Analysis and Interpretation

-Instructions: This worksheet will guide you through various aspects of poetry analysis.
-You will engage with a source text, explore poetic devices, and develop your critical thinking skills.
+Instructions: This worksheet is designed to enhance your understanding of poetry analysis and interpretation.
+You will engage with various poetic elements, compare poems, and develop your analytical writing skills.
 Follow the instructions for each activity carefully.

 Source Text Analysis